Pop (fashion magazine): History

 In 1999, the publishing house Emap enticed Grand to leave Dazed & Confused and invited her to work on the cult magazine The Face, as the magazine's official fashion director.
 At the same time Emap offered her a position as Editor-in-Chief of an as-yet unnamed new magazine.
 The first issue of Pop was launched in September 2000.
 Grand said that her main concept was that "it to be really jolly.
 And pink — I was obsessed with it being pink."

 Grand left Pop in 2008, along with creative directors Swillingham and Spalding, to establish a rival magazine, Love, published by Conde Nast.

 Pop relaunched in an online digital format as THEPOP.COM. and the first issue under new management was released on 1 September 2009.
 Dasha Zhukova was hired as editor-in-chief with Ashley Heath as the Editorial Director and David Girhammar as an editor.

 On 1 September 2010 Britney Spears appeared on the cover of the magazine for her first time.

-New Digital Era

-As of 2022, their website read "A new era of POP magazine.
-Change is good, change is inevitable, change is now".
-As an iconic, leading pop culture influencer, POP magazine shifted its ways of curating and directing fashion.
-They have what they coin 'Pop Films', which are film shorts that are intended to advertise product and lifestyle in an aesthetically pleasing way.
-They have a great presence and reach on social media.